-The reformatted statement of assets and liabilities of the Company as at March 31, 2021, March 31, 2020 and March 31, 2019 and reformatted statement of profit and loss and the reformatted statement of cash flows and the summary of significant accounting policies and explanatory notes for the year ended March 31, 2021, March 31, 2020 and March 31, 2019 (together referred as "Reformatted Consolidated Financial Statements" have been extracted by the Management from the audited Consolidated financial statements of the Company for the year ended March 31, 2021, March 31, 2020, March 31, 2021, March 31, 2020, March 31, 2020, March 31, 2020, March 31, 2021, March 31, 2020, March 31, 2 b) The SEBI (Issue and Listing of Non- Convertible Securities) Regulations, 2021 issued by the Securities and Exchange Board of India ("SEBI") (referred to as the "SEBI Regulations").
+The reformatted statement of assets and liabilities of the Company as at March 31, 2021, March 31, 2020 and March 31, 2019 and reformatted statement of profit and loss and the reformatted statement of cash flows and the summary of significant accounting policies and explanatory notes for the year ended March 31, 2021, March 31, 2020 and March 31, 2019 (together referred as "Reformatted Consolidated Financial Statements" have been extracted by the Management from the audited Consolidated financial statements of the Company for the year ended March 31, 2021, March 31, 2020 and March 31, 2019 ("Audited Consolidated Financial Statements").

-The Reformatted Consolidated Financial Statements have been prepared by the management in connection with the proposed listing of secured and unsecured redeemable non-convertible debentures of the Company with BSE Limited and/or the National Stock Exchange of India Limited ('the stock exchanges'), in accordance with the requirements of: a) Section 26 of the Companies Act, 2013; and
+The Reformatted Consolidated Financial Statements have been prepared by the management in connection with the proposed listing of secured and unsecured redeemable non-convertible debentures of the Company with BSE Limited and/or the National Stock Exchange of India Limited ('the stock exchanges'), in accordance with the requirements of: a) Section 26 of the Companies Act, 2013; and b) The SEBI (Issue and Listing of Non- Convertible Securities) Regulations, 2021 issued by the Securities and Exchange Board of India ("SEBI") (referred to as the "SEBI Regulations").